 Integrated Long-term Care

-For patients with chronic or treatment-resistant anxiety, Dr. Brendel provides comprehensive, ongoing care — regularly reassessing the treatment plan to ensure continued progress and quality of life improvement.
+For patients with chronic or treatment-resistant anxiety, Dr. Brendel stays closely involved over time — revisiting the treatment plan as needed and adjusting as your situation evolves.

-I have treated patients with anxiety disorders for over two decades.
-If you or a loved one is struggling with anxiety, please reach out.
+I’m Dr. David Brendel, MD, PhD — a Harvard-trained, board-certified private psychiatrist in Belmont, MA, a short drive from Boston and Cambridge.
+Anxiety disorders have been central to my work for over 25 years.
+If you or a loved one is struggling, please reach out.
 You can book an appointment online via ZocDoc, call (617) 932-1548, or email David@DrDavidBrendel.com.

 Frequently Asked Questions